Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 ## Introduction

-In the following examples I will show how we program a PE runtime crypter for x64 applications in C++.
+In the following examples I will show how we program a PE runtime crypter for native x64 applications in C++.
 Prior knowledge of C++, WinAPI and PE file format is welcome.
 Crypter are used by "hackers" to evade antivirus detection by encrypting malware.
 This makes it possible to place and execute the malware on the target system without alearts.